turingschool/curriculum-site/module2/lessons/js_event_listeners.md

 <section class="call-to-action">
 Let's revisit the codepen from the Warm Up and add in an Event Listener.
 We still want to change the title, fact, and image, but we want to do so only when a users clicks a button.

 - Add a "Click Me" button to your html above the <h1> element.
-Lets give it an id of 'click-me'.
+Let's give it an id of 'click-me'.
 - In your js file, use `document.querySelector()` to grab that button and save it to a variable
-- Now lets add an eventListener to the button.
+- Now add an eventListener to the button.
   - We want the eventListener to listen for a "click" event that happens on that button.
   - When the "click" happens on the button, we want to invoke a function that does all the things we want to do.
-Lets call that function changePageContent().
+Let's call that function changePageContent().
 - In the warmup, you wrote code to change the title, fact and image.
 Move this code into a changePageContent() function that will be invoked by the eventListener.
 </section>